revk/ESP32-EPD/README.md

 For most widgets the *x*/*y* and *align* apply as expected.
 But there is also a mask/invert setting.
 It is also possible to set a widget relative to previous widget using a *prev* setting on the alignment.

+For solid colour e-paper, you can invert the plotting and set a mask.
 Invert simply swaps black/white.
 Mask means only plot for asserted colour - content of text or white in am image.
 However, when dealing with an *image* the mask is not sensible when the PNG image has alpha as that is used as mask.
 Depending on the display and `gfx.invert` properties images may need to be inverted.

+For anti-aliased displays the options are foreground and background colour.
+Text and digits plot a solid background box first.
+If no background set then the screen background is used.
+If no foreground set a contrast black/white is picked.
+If you set background and foreground the same this is a mask mode.